-Socialisation of your dog in a group situation in a stress-free, non confrontational environment. i.e. space to look away and or flee (as dogs do need this)!
+Socialisation of your dog in a group situation in a stress-free, non confrontational environment. i.e. space to look away and or move away (as dogs do need this choice)!

 Fitness attained through the pleasures of running and playing with its own kind

 The place to be a dog with other dogs in a non-contained environment i.e. room to find its own space if needed.